E-One is very user friendly and can be used on every part of the body. Therefore, the bikini/brazilian area is without any particular risk.

 The hair regrowth paradox is an interesting situation.
 We have had a small range of users report that they have had a few individual hairs grow a few years after treatment.

 Generally speaking, the human hair system is constantly changing from puberty to 40-50 years old.
-A man will not have the same amount of hair at 20 compared to 40 years old, however some of the hair may grow back.
+A man will not have the same amount of hair at 20 compared to 40 years old.
 This is because the hair system in the human body is constantly changing and it may be possible to see a few odd hairs growing 2 or so years after a full series of treatments.
 This is not an unusual process, merely the body undertaking its natural growth process.

-This is mistakenly called paradoxical new growth when in fact; it is a new and natural growth.
+This is mistakenly called paradoxical new growth when in fact; it is a new and natural growth and not "regrowth".

-To sum up, pulsed light hair removal technique does not stimulate hair growth on zones which were never treated.
+To sum up, pulsed light hair removal technique does not stimulate hair growth.

 The depth of the hair has little influence on the results obtained with the E-One.
 The pressure switch integrated into the E-One applicator head forces the user to apply pressure on the skin in order to set the flash.
 Applying this pressure on the skin compels the part of the hair which is under the skin to a laying position exposing it more to the light.
 That way, the hair bulb also gets closer to the surface of the skin.
 To summarise, the greater pressure with the E-One applicator at the moment of the flash, the better the results will be.